OpenGammaProject/Gamma-Spectrum-Database/collections/_spectrum/ThoriumSource.md

 title: Thorium Source
 collection: spectrum
 #date: 2022-06-07 21:00:00 +0200
-last_modified_at: 2022-08-08 16:50:00 +0200
+last_modified_at: 2022-08-24 15:11:00 +0200

 ---

 Thorium source bought on ebay USA.
-The exact composition of radioisotopes in this sample is unknown, but could be reverse-engineered with this spectrum of course.
+The exact composition of radioisotopes in this sample is unknown, but could be reverse-engineered with this spectrum.
+It seems like this source contains of both <sup>232</sup>Th and <sup>234</sup>Th and of course all their daughter products.

 ### Spectrum ([Fullscreen](/assets/spectra/ThoriumSource.html))